NTNU-IE-IIR/BlueJ-Linting-Core/README.md

 A full example can be found in the [Checkstyle][1] extension repository.

 Javadoc for this library can be found [here][5].

+## Issues
+Are you having issues using this library?

+## Contributing

 [1]: https://github.com/NTNU-IE-IIR/BlueJ-Checkstyle-Plugin